fncokg/pandoc-tex-numbering/README.md

 All the figures and tables are supported.
 All references to figures and tables are replaced by their numbers, and all the captions are added prefixs such as "Figure 1.1: ".

+You can determine the prefix of figures and tables by changing the variables `figure_prefix` and `table_prefix` in the metadata, default values are "Figure" and "Table" respectively.

 ## Equations

 Single-line equations are auto-numbered.
 At the end of every equation, a label is added such as `(1.1)`.